 And so I'm praying that we'll continue to grow in our desire and practice of setting aside time daily or weekly to intentionally bringing all our detailed requests about our anxieties and worries to God.

-Friends may we experience God's peace.
+Brothers and sisters may we be empowered by the Holy Spirit to pray more intentionally and thus experience God's peace.
 Amen